top of page

 • Over 9,000 men were followed for several years.

-• New-onset ED was a significant predictor of future cardiovascular disease, even in men with no previous heart issues.
+• New-onset ED was a significant predictor of future cardiovascular disease, even in men without prior heart issues.

 2. Vlachopoulos Meta-Analysis (Circulation, 2010)